dozoisch/react-async-script/README.md

 ## Usage

-The api is very simple `makeAsyncScriptLoader(Component, scriptUrl, options)`.
+The api is very simple `makeAsyncScriptLoader(Component, getScriptUrl, options)`.
 Where options can contain exposeFuncs, callbackName and globalName.

 - Component: The component to wrap.
-- scriptUrl: the full of the script tag.
+- getScriptUrl: a string or function that returns the full URL of the script tag.
 - options *(optional)*:
     - exposeFuncs: Array of String.
 It'll create a function that will call the child component with the same name.
 It passes arguments and return value.
     - callbackName: If the scripts calls a global function when loaded, provide the callback name here.
 It'll be autoregistered on the window.